Chicken Piccata

 - Pour off any excess oil but don't wipe the skillet.
 Add the wine to the skillet and place it back over medium heat.
 Cook, scraping up any browned bits, for 1 to 2 minutes or until it has reduced to a tablespoon or two.
 Add the chicken stock, lemon juice, and capers and bring to a simmer.
 Cook until the sauce is reduced and flavors are concentrated.
 Taste and adjust the seasonings.

-- Remove the pan from the heat and add the butter, stirring until it has melted and thickened the sauce a bit.
+- Remove the pan from the heat and add the butter a little at a time, stirring until it has melted and blended into the sauce a bit.
 Add the parsley and spoon the sauce over the chicken.

 - Serve hot with pasta or mashed potatoes.